Anna Catharina von Bärfelt

-Royal favorite
+Royal favourite

-Bärfelt was the daughter of Lieutenant Colonel Bernhard Bärfelt.
-In 1687, she became seamstress and in 1695 the lady's maid of the Queen Dowager Hedvig Eleonora: this was, at that point, a position which could be filled by a member of the lesser nobility.
+Anna Catharina von Bärfelt was the daughter of Lieutenant Colonel Bernhard Bärfelt.
+In 1687, she became seamstress and in 1695 the lady's maid of the Queen Dowager Hedwig Eleonora: this was, at that point, a position which could be filled by a member of the lesser nobility.

-Bärfelt soon became a personal favorite of the Queen Dowager, which placed her in a position of power at court.
+Von Bärfelt soon became a personal favourite of the queen dowager, which placed her in a position of power at court.
 She was rumored to accept bribes from supplicants.
-According to the French envoy, Jacques de Campredon, Anna Catharina von Bärfelt had accumulated a fortune amounting to the sum of 100.000 ecus from supplicants to the queen dowager.
+According to the French envoy, Jacques de Campredon, von Bärfelt had accumulated a fortune amounting to the sum of 100.000 ecus from supplicants to the queen dowager.
 Among the supplicants were clients from both the nobility and the public, and she was able to secure positions for applicants through her influence.

 Reportedly, she had the talent to caricature people, and made enemies by ridiculing them before the queen.
 Her position as a favorite made her unpopular, and she was exposed to slander.
 As a person, she was described as a cunning, bold, promiscuous and greedy character, and was accused of stealing from the royal residences and from the household of the queen dowager herself, and of using poison against her enemies.
-On one occasion, Anna Catharina von Bärfelt was attacked and mistreated on the street by unknown men.
+On one occasion, von Bärfelt was attacked and mistreated on the street by unknown men.

 Exile from court

-In 1709, the Queen Dowager's alleged lover, count Carl Gyllenstierna, attempted to convince Hedvig Eleonora to exile Anna Catharina von Bärfelt from court.
+In 1709, the queen dowager's alleged lover, Count Carl Gyllenstierna, attempted to convince Hedwig Eleonora to exile von Bärfelt from court.
 Von Bärfelt retaliated by accusing Gyllenstierna of greed and embezzlement.
 This caused an open conflict, upon which Gyllenstierna openly gave the queen dowager an ultimatum: "Either miss Bärfelt leave or I will leave".
-The Queen Dowager reacted by leaving the room.
+The queen dowager reacted by leaving the room.